Water Conservation

-Chino Hills customers have made great progress in becoming water efficient.
-While water use reduction is great news, the fact remains that as a City we will continue to focus on doing all we can to encourage conservation.
+Chino Hills residents and businesses have made great progress in becoming a more water efficient community.
+We will continue to focus on conservation and will do all we can to save water.

 Stage II Moderate Conservation Alert